Ordinary and almost ordinary Prym varieties: Prym varieties and -rank stratifications

-\begin{lemma} If $S \subset \M_g$ is irreducible, then $\psi_M^{-1}(S)$ is irreducible in $\M_{g;1}$.
-If $Q \subset \R_{g,\ell}$ is irreducible, then $\psi_R^{-1}(Q)$ is irreducible in $\R_{g, \ell ;1}$. \end{lemma}
+\begin{lemma} If $S \subset {\mathcal M}_g$ is irreducible, then $\psi_M^{-1}(S)$ is irreducible in ${\mathcal M}_{g;1}$.
+If $Q \subset {\mathcal R}_{g,\ell}$ is irreducible, then $\psi_R^{-1}(Q)$ is irreducible in ${\mathcal R}_{g, \ell ;1}$. \end{lemma}

-\begin{proof} The fiber of $\psi_M$ above a point of $\M_g$ is isomorphic to the curve it represents and is thus irreducible.
-Similarly, the fiber of $\psi_R$ above the point of $\R_{g, \ell}$ representing a cover $\pi:Y \to X$ is isomorphic to $Y$ and is thus irreducible.
-The result then follows from Zariski's main theorem. \end{proof}
+\begin{proof} The fiber of $\psi_M$ above the point of ${\mathcal M}_g$ representing $X$ is isomorphic to $X$ and is thus irreducible.
+The fiber of $\psi_R$ above the point of ${\mathcal R}_{g, \ell}$ representing $\pi:Y \to X$ is isomorphic to $Y$ and is thus irreducible.
+The result follows from Zariski's theorem. \end{proof}